What Are Power Tools?

 - Move constantly to avoid uneven spots or grooves

-- Apply light pressure and keep flat on to surface
+- Apply light pressure and keep flat on the surface

 - Double-check that the sander is unplugged before changing the paper